 Conversion into Full Contract by January 1

-MA organizations must ensure that the Letter of Intent is fully executed contracts before January 1, of the go-live date.
+Ensure that Letters of Intent are fully executed contracts before January 1, of the go-live date.

 Participation in the Triennial Review

-MA organizations that use Letters of Intent for the application of a new or expanded service area must participate in a Triennial Network Adequacy Review the first year the plan is operational in its new service area.
+When you use Letters of Intent for the application of a new or expanded service area you must participate in a CMS Triennial Network Adequacy Review the first year the plan is operational in its new service area.

 Key Takeaways: Using Letters of Intent

-• Don’t underestimate the effort and time required to convert to a full contract.
-Each Letter of Intent must be signed per unique NPI.
+- Don’t underestimate the effort and time required to convert to a full contract.

 3 Steps to Help You Prepare for Your Medicare Advantage Application